 Dean of Students

 The dean of students leads the Office of Student Life by supporting the department staff, as well as a wide range of student government and leadership programs.
-The dean and other OSL staff—including the residence director and the freshman housing director—work to ensure a climate and culture on campus that create a caring community and nurture spiritual growth.
+The dean and other OSL staff work to ensure a climate and culture on campus that create a caring community and nurture spiritual growth.

 Resident counselors are educators and role models who reside in each of the student houses.
 They encourage and support house student government and unfoldment of character expressed in the moral thinking and actions of students.
 They also support students’ academic progress.
-Resident counselors are valuable resources and helpful friends who, along with the dean of students, the residence director, and the freshman housing director, support students as they think through issues and challenges.
+Resident counselors are valuable resources and helpful friends who support students as they think through issues and challenges.
 We encourage you to get to know your resident counselor.